 Assume the introns and exons of an RNA string have been identified.
 The problem of creating the coding region is simply deleting the introns and concatenating the exons to form a new string ready for translation.
-Therefore, given a DNA string (at most 80 characters including the null) and a collection of substrings acting as introns (at most 80 characters including the null), create the protein string.
-There are an unknown number of introns.
+Therefore, given a DNA string (at most 1000 characters) and a collection of substrings acting as introns (at most 80 characters), create the protein string.
+For the purposes of this assignment, there will be one DNA string and one intron in the file strings.txt.